Our Team

 Margarita earned her PhD in May 2021 from the Department of Inorganic and Analytical Chemistry at the University of Jyvaskyla, where she was supervised by Professor Matti Haukka.
 She also holds a Master of Science degree in Organic Chemistry and a Specialist Degree in Physical Chemistry.
 With experience in both academia (at the University of Jyvaskyla and Saint Petersburg State University) and industry (at Reaxys and ChimTech), Margarita has a diverse skill set that includes inorganic and organic synthesis, crystal engineering, various characterization techniques, and molecular modeling.

 Throughout her career, Margarita has transitioned from an inorganic chemistry background to focus on biology and medicine-related fields.
-She recently joined MIPMED in January 2023 to work on hyperpolarized NMR methods and noninvasive MR-based metabolic imaging.
+She joined MIPMED in January 2023 to work on hyperpolarized NMR methods, development of new sunstrates and studies of metabolism.

 In her free time, Margarita enjoys pursuing her hobbies of photography, blogging, and hiking.